 7. Howard Terpning

 The career of Howard Terpning, a graduate of Chicago Academy of Fine Arts and American Academy of Art, spans over 25 years as an illustrator.
-Apart from creating magazine covers, story illustrations and advertising art for Reader’s Digest, Time, Newsweek, etc, he has completed over 80 posters for the movies like The Guns of Navarone, Cleopatra, Doctor Zhivago, The Sound of Music, The Sand Pebbles, and the 1967 re-release of Gone with the Wind.
+Apart from creating magazine covers, story illustrations and advertising art for Reader’s Digest, Time, Newsweek, etc, he has completed over 80 posters for the movies like The Sound of Music, Cleopatra, The Guns of Navarone, Doctor Zhivago, Gone with the Wind’s 1967 re-release and The Sand Pebbles.

 Best Work: Gone With The Wind